 Setting the contrast and brightness controls will result in the biggest change.
 Check out my guide on how to do this by eye.

 Take a few moments to cycle through the preset settings on your TV.
 For most people, they leave it in the Vivid or Sports mode.
 These modes rarely have accurate color, and often add "edge enhancement" that adds subtle halos around objects to give the appearance of sharpness while masking true fine detail.
 Movie or Cinema mode is often the most accurate setting.
+Here's how to pick the best picture mode.

 If you're looking for even better performance, there are several setup Blu-rays available, which will lead you through each setting and how to adjust it.
 Disney's "WOW: World of Wonder" disc is a standout.
 I review several setup discs here.